Yes, my 12-year old daughter attends Dover Middle School.

-I met with each of the District's five school Principals individually as well as the Superintendent.
+Leading up to my first term, I met with each of the District's five school Principals individually as well as the Superintendent.
+I toured all five of our schools, plus Bellamy Academy.
 It is an experience I wish every resident could have, to see how diverse our school populations are, the incredible things each school offers, as well as learn about their specific struggles and workarounds.
-I have also met with current Dover School Board members to learn about their experience and time on the Board.
+I also met with Dover School Board members to learn about their experience and time on the Board.

 My passion lies in helping others and improving things - anything: a process, an outcome, someone's day.
 I do not believe in the "we have always done it this way" mentality; sometimes things ARE great the way they are, but even then we must keep our minds open to new information and viewpoints.

 Personal relationships are extremely important to me, both social and professional.
 I am fortunate to know so many people in life, not just their names, but them: who they are, what they care about, and most importantly how I can best connect with them.
-I look forward to knowing my constituents and forming strong relationships with my fellow Board members, parents and other leaders in the school community.
+I look forward to continue building relationships with my constituents and further strengthening relationships with my fellow Board members, parents and other leaders in the school community.

 I began my professional career as a radio host and journalist, but quickly transitioned to the business world, working for eight years as a Program Manager at Connection (formerly PC Connection) in Merrimack, NH.
 As a Program Manager, I managed a departmental operating budget of $2 million, and increased our intake from $11 million to over $20 million.